 The Sun temple in Heliopolis was called “On.”
 In the Egyptian Book of the Dead, there is a reference to the Benben stone, which says: ‘O Atum-Khoprer, you became high on the height, you rose up as the benben-stone in the Mansion of the Phoenix at On’.

 The Greeks interpret the word “On” as “being.”
 The self-creation myth of Heliopolis is both male and female.
 The Gods Ra and Nu were self-created and subsequently created life.
 The Benben stone is also referred to as the creation mound.
 The self-resurrecting Phoenix is its symbol.
 The Phoenix is often depicted as sitting in a tree.
-Thus an obelisk represents the Tree of Life and the Benben is the Phoenix.
+Thus an obelisk represents the Tree of Life and the Benben is the Phoenix that rises within it.

 In the above image the God Thoth (God of Wisdom and Heavenly Scribe) holds an engraved fruit from the Ished Tree (Tree of Life.)
 The Ished was associated with the following trees; Persea, Leebek, Sycamore, Tamarisk and Acacia.